tymyrddin/green-da/README.md

 ## Usage

-Add or change documents in the source folder.
+Add or change documents in the source folder of the main branch.

 Make the build:
 ```bash